This summary information comes from Fass. Information on bioaccumulation can also be found in the assessment report Lidocaine/Prilocaine Plethora.

 Acute toxicity: There are data for 3 trophic levels, most sensitive fish (Danio rerio) LC50 24 h (mortality) = 23 mg/L (OECD 236, adapted).

-Fass environmental information for lidocaine from Doloproct (fluocortolone pivalate, lidocaine) from Bayer (downloaded 2019-07-08).
+Fass environmental information for lidocaine from Depo-Medrol cum lidocain (lidocaine, methylprednisolone) from Pfizer (downloaded 2022-02-09).

 Persistence: No data.

-Risk of environmental impact of lidokainhydrochloride cannot be excluded, since there is not sufficient ecotoxicity data available.
+Risk of environmental impact of lidokainhydrochloride cannot be excluded, due to the lack of environmental toxicity.

 Manufacturer has on fass.se stated that data about the environmental impact is missing for the substance so that the environmental risk cannot be calculated.
 It is voluntary for manufacturers to provide information on the environmental impact on fass.se.